shogowada/scala-json-rpc/README.md

 val futureMaybeResponse: Future[Option[String]] = server.receive(requestJson)
 futureMaybeResponse.onComplete {
   case Success(Some(responseJson)) => // Send the response to client.
-  case Success(None) => // Response is absent if it was JSON-RPC notification. case _ =>
+  case Success(None) => // Response is absent if it was JSON-RPC notification (API method returning Unit), but it was still a successful RPC. case _ =>
 }
 ```